warriorgraph/airbrake-docs/jekyll/_docs/features/deleting-and-muting-errors.md

 - Deleting an error will permanently remove that error.
 Deleted errors can not be recovered.
 If you receive a new occurrence of a deleted error, it will create a new error group and you will be notified.
-- Muting an error will prevent notifcations from being received for that error but the error will be visible on your dashboard and marked as muted.
+- Muting an error will prevent notifications from being sent for that error but the error will be visible on your dashboard and marked as muted.
 Muted errors can be unmuted.